neoforged/.github/primers/1.21.5/index.md

         - `thenFail` now takes in a supplied `GameTestException` instead of a `Throwable`
     - `GameTestServer#create` now takes in an optional string and boolean instead of the collection of test functions and the starting position
     - `GeneratedTest` - A object holding the test to run for the given environment and the function to apply
+    - `GameTestTicker$State` - An enum containing what state the game test ticker is currently executing.
     - `GameTestTimeoutException` now extends `GameTestException`
     - `ReportGameListener#spawnBeacon` is removed
     - `StructureBlockPosFinder` -> `TestPosFinder`